 Nonprofit Spotlight: dZi Foundation

-During the month of July Outdoor Prolink is proud to have dZi Foundation as our featured nonprofit during checkout.
+During the month of May Outdoor Prolink is proud to have dZi Foundation as our featured nonprofit during checkout.
 Every year, Outdoor Prolink partners with nonprofits to give back to organizations we align with.
 To honor these amazing nonprofits, we’re spotlighting each one and sharing why you should care about their missions too.

 What’s the story behind dZi Foundation?

 The dZi Foundation was founded in 1998 by longtime mountaineers Jim Nowak and Kim Reynolds.
 While leading a trek in Nepal, Jim and Kim encountered a safe house for girls that was failing financially.
-After returning to the US, they organized dZi’s first fundraising effort — an expedition to climb a new route on the Himalayan peak, Pumori
+After returning to the US, they organized dZi’s first fundraising effort—an expedition to climb a new route on the Himalayan peak, Pumori.

 What sets dZi Foundation apart?